2025 OFFICIAL RULES (Updated 1-29-25)

 d.
 Anglers are not allowed to cut, remove, displace, or alter any type of structure on private property (dry land) at any time during an MLF event.
 Anglers can move structures to include sawing of logs or other obstructions in the water if the local laws permit it.
 No angler may place any object in the water or on dry land that could put another boater or angler in danger.

 e.
 Anglers are not allowed to enter private property to fish or locate fish beginning with official practice and extending through the end of competition for the tournament.
-Anglers can entry private property to land a scorable bass, but the angler will be subject to a 3 minute penalty per Rule No. 34.A.
+Anglers can entry private property to land a scorable bass, but the angler will be subject to a 3-minute penalty per Rule No. 30.A.

 a.
 During the event days, MLF Anglers cannot leave the boat to make the boat more accessible to fishing waters.
+An angler is determined to be in the boat so long as his center of gravity remains inside the gunnel.
 If the boat becomes lodged while attempting to gain access into fishable water, the MLF angler can leave the boat without penalty to attempt to dislodge.
 If the angler does dislodge the boat (by pushing) into the area they were attempting to enter, they must immediately exit this area.
 The MLF angler can continue to attempt access into such area, however, if access is accomplished it must be done so while the angler was inside the boat.

-c.
-Boats must remain in event waters during event days.
+d.
+Boats must remain in event waters during tournament hours, except when the Trailering Policy is active.
 Competitors must leave from and return to official checkpoints.
-Anglers can exit the boat for any reason other than fishing and Rule No. 18.A without penalty.
-Anglers can purchase baits and tackle from retail outlets during competition.
+Anglers can exit the boat for any reason other than fishing and Rule No. 14.A without penalty.
+Anglers can purchase baits and tackle in person from retail outlets during competition.

 a.
 Competition standings and final winners shall be determined by the pound-and-ounce weight of each competitor’s catch during the competition days of the event.
-Only largemouth, smallmouth, mean mouth, or spotted bass will be weighed and counted.
+Only black bass will be weighed and counted.
 Every scorable bass will be counted each day at Bass Pro Tour Stages 1-7, Heavy Hitters and REDCREST.

 a.
 MLF Officials and MLF Camera Operators will be assigned to each angler the evening prior to competition.
 MLF Officials and anglers pairing will be done so by automated randomizer.
-It shall be the responsibility of each MLF Official to contact their assigned angler via call or text on the evening prior to competition.
-The MLF Official will also confirm with the angler all necessary information, such as staging location, take off position, etc. The MLF Tournament Director or his designee may reassign MLF Officials at any time.
+The MLF Tournament Director or his designee may reassign MLF Officials at any time.

 a.
 There may be events in states that have laws requiring income taxes to be withheld on cash awards to non-residents.
 If that is the case, the taxes will be automatically deducted from the angler’s winnings prior to the awards being presented.